Engineering 8 min read

 2. API Rate Limit Handling

-Solution: Exponential backoff and intelligent rate limiting
+Solution: Exponential backoff and intelligent rate limiting.

-- Gradual delays up to 60 seconds
+• Gradual delays up to a maximum of 60 seconds.

-- Proactive limiting by tracking request times
+• Pre-emptive limiting by tracking request times.

 3. E2E Test Stability